nicaless/MyBookReviews/MyBookReviews/WithoutASummer.md

 You did say we were reading a Downton Abbey and not a Jane Austen.

 Well, I do really like the London setting.

+#Second Meeting
+##Chapter 4.5-6.5
+Shall we place bets on who Melody will marry?

+Or what will become of Vincent and his sister when they finally reunite?

+I'm just here for the ride.
+Well, I am a little disappointed we've gone back to glamurals and Tableau Vivents rather than experimentations with glamour recordings.

+Vincent did have that scene where he simulated the sound of explosions.

+Kind of ironic right?
+When they were so adamant about explaining how glamour cannot actually explode anything.

+Yes, we may yet see more cool glamour feats.
+But this time I'm more interested in the drama, especially where this is more external drama as opposed to the internal marriage drama of the last book.

+Definitely liking this one better.

+So, we're placing bets, right?

+# Third Meeting
+## Chapter 6.5-12